tacone/coffee/README.md

 ## Principles

-- as few lines of code as possible for basic cases
+- require as few lines of code as possible for basic cases
-- let developers use one generic view for all the CRUDs
+- let developers use one generic container view for all the CRUDs
 - customization via public methods/attributes and callbacks rather than class extension
+- fractal (nested) automation/overrides
-- make it easy to create custom field types
+- make it easy to create custom field types that work
 - jump off the ajax bandwagon where possible.
 As less javascript as possible.
 Allow ajax-form and instantclick use for those interested